Dan Naveh

-Dan Naveh (דן נוה; born 21 June 1960) is an Israeli businessman and former politician.
+Dani Naveh (דני נוה; born 21 June 1960) is an Israeli businessman and former politician.
 He served as a member of the Knesset for Likud between 1999 and 2007 and as a government minister from 2001 until 2006.
 He is the founder and the managing general partner of Agate Medical Investments, served for seven years as the chairman of Clal insurance, and is currently president and CEO of Israel Bonds.

 Biography

 Born Dan Mannheim in Bnei Brak, Naveh studied at Yeshivat Netiv Meir in Jerusalem.
 In 1985 he graduated from the Hebrew University of Jerusalem with an LLB, and was admitted to the bar in 1986.

 Political and media career

 Naveh was an adviser to Minister Moshe Arens between 1986 and 1992 while Arens was a Minister without Portfolio (1986–87), Minister of Foreign Affairs (1988–90) and Minister of Defense (1990–92).
 After working with Arens, he was appointed editor of foreign news at the Haaretz newspaper.
 He then served as Cabinet Secretary from 1996 until 1999, a role in which he chaired the Israeli Steering Committee for the negotiations with the Palestinians, playing a central role in the Wye River Memorandum and the Hebron Protocol.

 Naveh was elected to the Knesset on the Likud list in 1999.
 In 2001 new Prime Minister Ariel Sharon appointed him Minister in the Prime Minister's Office in the twenty-ninth government, in which capacity he acted as a liaison between the government and the Knesset.
 After being re-elected in 2003 he was appointed Health Minister in the new government.
 Naveh resigned from the government on 14 January 2006, along with the rest of the Likud members.
 He was re-elected in the 2006 elections, but resigned on 25 February 2007 and was replaced by Yuli-Yoel Edelstein.
 During his time in the Knesset he also served on the Foreign Affairs and Defense Committee, the Constitution, Law and Justice Committee, and Committee on the Rights of Children, as well as heading the Parliamentary Lobby for the Israeli MIAs.

 During his term as Health Minister, his ministry failed to properly monitor imported baby formula, leading to the deaths of three infants and severe or potentially severe injury of more than 20 others from malnutrition.
 Five members of Naveh's ministry were indicted and charged with insufficient supervision.